liferay/liferay-docs/develop/tutorials/articles/javascript/03-using-third-party-libraries-in-your-modules.markdown

 This `dragulaInstall` task copies the Dragula library files to the `classes/META-INF/resources`, so they're bundled with the application.
-You can create a similar task to copy a library into your bundle.
+You can create a similar task to copy a library into your module.

     configJSModules {
 	dependsOn dragulaInstall